Latte Tags

 {$var}, {...} or {=...} prints an escaped variable or expression

-{$var|filter} prints with filters
+{$var|filter} prints with filters applied

-{l} or {r} prints { or } character
+{l} or {r} prints the { or } character

 Conditions

-{if}{elseif}{else}{/if} condition if
+{if}{elseif}{else}{/if} if condition

-{ifset}{elseifset}{/ifset} condition ifset
+{ifset}{elseifset}{/ifset} ifset condition

-{switch} {case} {default} {/switch} condition switch
+{switch} {case} {default} {/switch} switch condition

 n:else alternative content for conditions